IMM9O/css-masterclass-curriculum/README.md

 ### **Styling Content**

 After you learn the box-model, learning styling content _( which is the part of box-model )_ is the big core concept to master.
-In this section you will learn how to style those content like images, text, lists, links ...etc.
+In this section, you will learn how to style those content like images, text, lists, links ...etc.

 #### 📖 Contents

 - Typography.
 - Lists.
 - Links.
-- Media ( Image, Video and Audio ).
+- Media ( Image, Video, and Audio ).
 - Tables.
 - Forms.
 - Buttons.